hortonworks/registry/README.md

 # Registry

 Registry is a framework to build metadata repositories.
-As part of Registry, we currently have SchemaRegistry and MLRegistry repositories.
+As part of Registry, we currently have SchemaRegistry repositories.

 Follow [@schemaregistry](https://twitter.com/schemaregistry) on Twitter for updates on the project.